ivan1993spb/snake-server/README.md

 * **Download and install binary**

-  You can download binary from the releases page: https://github.com/ivan1993spb/snake-server/releases/latest
+  You can download a binary from the latest release page: https://github.com/ivan1993spb/snake-server/releases/latest

   + Setup variables *VERSION*, *PLATFORM* (darwin, linux or windows) and *ARCHITECTURE* (386 or amd64):
     ```bash